21 Great Things to Do in Huatulco Oaxaca Mexico

 I tried stand-up paddle boarding here for the first time – it was really fun!
 If paddle boarding isn’t your thing, try kayaking, canoeing, snorkeling, or diving!

-11. Sample mezcal
+11. Sample Mezcal

 Mezcal is related to Mexico’s other famous drink, tequila.
-They are both made with agave, but have a bit of a different taste (and reputation – looking at you, tequila!).
+They are both made with agave but have a bit of a different taste (and reputation – looking at you, tequila!).

 Oaxaca is the birthplace of mezcal, with over 70% of Mexico’s mezcal created in the state!